midlantica/LovelyBunchOfCoconuts/content/claims/decolonize_the_supply_chain.md

 ---
-title: "Decolonize the Supply Chain"
+title: 'Decolonize the Supply Chain'
-claim: "Decolonize the Supply Chain"
+claim: 'Decolonize the Supply Chain'
-translation: "Logistics with a guilt surcharge."
+translation: 'Logistics with a guilt surcharge.'
 ---

 ## "Decolonize the Supply Chain"